-In addition to drive hardware, Mega Trax team took advantage of Elmo Application Studio II (EASII) motion design software to create a flexible, user-friendly programming environment for the MX 500.
-EASII enables users to quickly create and implement motion, and intuitively program and manage Elmo’s servo drives.
+The Mega Trax team used Elmo Application Studio II (EASII) motion design software to create a flexible, user-friendly programming environment where users can create and implement motion, and intuitively program Elmo’s servo drives.
 “I loved the online tool that provides EASII software training with a live video link to a real machine—it allowed me to personally perform a quick tune on our motors to get everything rolling,” says David Kuklish, Co-founder and VFX Supervisor, Mega Trax.
 The EASII motion design software tool also provides accurate mechanical plant transfer functions; 1D, 2-D, and 3D error mapping and corrections; drive feedback emulation; and corrective servo tuning features.